ashu3103/go-compiler-notes/middle-end/00-escape-analysis/02-preprocessing/01-reassign-oracle.md

 - For locals, the map points to the assignment node (`OAS` or `OAS2`) created when the variable was declared.
 - For params, the map points directly to the defining function node.

 Think of this as a simplified def-use chain, but specialized for variables that are single-assignment only.
-Since in Go every form of declaration is internally lowered into a short variable declaration (`:=`), the oracle effectively captures the initial definition site of such variables.
+The oracle effectively captures the initial definition site of such variables.

-## Construction of Reassign Oracles

 ## Construction of Reassign Oracles